chris-ragsdale/zen-garden-site/README.md

-# Welcome to Zen: Focus Garden
+# "Zen: Focus Garden" Support

-This site serves as the support page for "Zen Focus Garden" app for visionOS.
+Welcome to the support page for "Zen: Focus Garden".

 ## FAQ